intro2ddsp/intro2ddsp.github.io/filters/iir_impl.md

 $$ (iir_fft)
 which can be computed easily using the fast Fourier transform (FFT).
 The filtering process is then equivalent to multiplying the frequency response with the input signal $X(e^{j \omega})H(e^{j \omega}) $ in the frequency domain and then inverse FFT back to the time domain.

-This method is pretty fast in general because PyTorch natively support FFT and only requires a few computational node to record this.
+This method is pretty fast in general because PyTorch natively support FFT and only requires a few computational nodes to record this.
 Moreover, in many cases, we define our loss functions in frequency domain, which makes more sense to use the frequency sampling method without converting it back to the time domain.

 However, there are some drawbacks of this method.
 It equals to approximating the IIR filter with an FIR filter because of discrete time Fourier transform (DFT), which sampled $N$ frequencies $[e^0, e^{-j \frac{2 \pi}{N}}, \dots, e^{-j \frac{2 \pi (N-1)}{N}}]$.
 Sampling in the frequency domain is equivalent to truncating the impulse response in the time domain and making it periodic every $N$ samples.
 The filtering becomes a circular convolution of the truncated impulse response.
 Moreover, $N$ is usually set to some large numbers to have a good resolution in the frequency domain, which can increase the memory usage.